aelvan/AutoMin-Craft/README.md

 ---
 *AutoMin for Craft is a port of Jesse Bunch's [AutoMin add-on for ExpressionEngine](https://github.com/bunchjesse/AutoMin).
 The Craft version wouldn't be possible without Jesse's fantastic work, and it is being published with his approval.*

 *The main changes from the ExpressionEngine version is that the settings are ported to how Craft works.
-Also, HTML compression is removed and logging is disabled for now.*
+Also, HTML compression is removed and logging is disabled for now.
+SCSS support has been added.*

 *Apart from that, I hope that I've managed to not mess up Jesse's original code too much, and that it still works as intended. :)*

 Introduction
 ---
-AutoMin for [Craft](http://buildwithcraft.com/) is a plugin that automates the combination and compression of your source files and currently supports CSS, JavaScript, and LESS compression.
+AutoMin for [Craft](http://buildwithcraft.com/) is a plugin that automates the combination and compression of your source files and currently supports CSS, JavaScript, LESS, and SCSS compression/processing.

 AutoMin is smart enough to know when you've changed your source files and will automatically regenerate it's cache when appropriate.